lodotree/oh-am-tree-dee/README.md

-# OM3D
+# On the road to 1 Billion 🌳

-Please refer to different git branches for different submissions.
-Refer to the README in each one of them for more details.
+## Running

-In all the cases, you can build and run the project in the same manner:
+The project can be built & run in the usual manner -

 - With VSCode + CMake extension ⇒ just run it **in debug mode**! #ItJustWorks
 - Manually:
   - On Windows: